DIRECTED ENERGY PROFESSIONAL SOCIETY

 Not all courses are open to all registrants.
 While all of the classes are unclassified, some have additional participation requirements, which are defined here and specified in the Classification section of each course description.
 Also see the Security section for this event.

-• Distribution C - Restricted to employees of the U.S. Federal Government or its contractors and UK citizens with proper access.
+• Distribution C - Restricted to employees of the U.S. Federal Government or its contractors.

-• Distribution D - Restricted to employees of the U.S. Department of Defense or its contractors and UK citizens with proper access
+• Distribution D - Restricted to employees of the U.S. Department of Defense or its contractors.

 Registration for these short courses requires payment of a fee.
 See Course Registration & Fees at the end of this page.
 Registration for a short course does not require registration for the Symposium.